-Meeting the Age 59 $\frac{1}{2}$ Rule.
-You can withdrawal your contributions and gains on a tax free and penalty free basis if you are at least 59 $\frac{1}{2}$ years old and have met the five-year rule.
-The 10% penalty is removed at age 59 $\frac{1}{2}$ .
+Meeting the Age 59 1⁄2 Rule.
+You can withdrawal your contributions and gains on a tax free and penalty free basis if you are at least 59 1⁄2 years old and have met the 5-year rule.
+The 10% penalty is removed at age 59 1⁄2.

-Meeting the 59 $\frac{1}{2}$ Rule and the Five-Year Rule.
-The IRS defines the five-year rule as, "The 5-year period beginning with the first taxable year for which a contribution was made to a Roth IRA".
+Meeting the 59 1⁄2 Rule and the 5-Year Rule.
+The IRS defines the 5-year rule as, "...the 5-year period beginning with the first taxable year for which a contribution was made to a Roth IRA (including a conversion or a rollover from a qualified retirement plan) set up for your benefit".
 Let's look at an example where you establish a Roth IRA at the age of 56.
-At the age of 60 you meet the 59 $\frac{1}{2}$ rule, but not the five-year rule.
+At the age of 60 you meet the 59 1⁄2 rule, but not the 5-year rule.
 At the age of 60, you can withdrawal your contributions tax free, but your gains would be subject to income taxes.
 At the age of 61, you can withdraw your contributions and gains tax free.

-Before the Age of 59 1⁄2 Five-Year Rule for Roth IRA Conversions.
-While withdrawals of Roth IRAs are based on a single five-year rule for all Roth IRAs, each Roth IRA conversion has its own five-year rule for those under the age of 59 1⁄2.
+Before the Age of 59 1⁄2 5-Year Rule for Roth IRA Conversions.
+While withdrawals of Roth IRAs are based on a single 5-year rule for all Roth IRAs, each Roth IRA conversion has its own 5-year rule for those under the age of 59 1⁄2.
 Let's look at an example where you convert from a Traditional IRA to a Roth IRA at the age of 50 (conversion 1) and another at age 53 (conversion 2).
-At the age of 55, you meet the five-year rule on conversion 1, but not yet on conversion 2.
+At the age of 55, you meet the 5-year rule on conversion 1, but not yet on conversion 2.
 You can withdrawal the principal on conversion 1 tax free, but the withdrawals of gains are subject to income taxes and a 10% penalty.
-You can withdrawal conversion 2, but since it is less than five years old, it is subject to a 10% penalty on the principal and gains, and income taxes on the gains.
-Withdrawals are evaluated in order of contributions, conversions then gains.
-After age 59 1⁄2 there are no penalties, but the five-year rule still applies to gains.
+You can withdrawal conversion 2, but since it is less than 5 years old, it is subject to a 10% penalty on the principal and gains, and income taxes on the gains.
+Withdrawals are evaluated in order of contributions, conversions, then gains.
+After age 59 1⁄2 there are no penalties, but the 5-year rule still applies to gains.

 Before the Age of 59 1⁄2 Due to a Disability.
 Even if you receive a distribution before you are age 591⁄2, you may not have to pay the 10% additional tax if you are totally and permanently disabled.
-But the five-year rule still applies.
+But, the 5-year rule still applies.

 Before the Age of 59 1⁄2 Due to an Inheritance.
-With the exception of a spouse, who can inherit a Roth IRA as their own, beneficiaries receive the proceeds of Roth IRAs as an Inherited Roth IRA.
-Unlike the original Roth IRA owner that can avoid RMDs, Inherited Roth IRA owners are subject to RMDs.
-Fortunately, those withdrawals are tax free and penalty free at any age.
-But, the five-year described above carries over to the Inherited Roth IRA.
-Translation: if the original Roth IRA is four years old, the Inherited Roth IRA owner will have their gains subject to taxes (but not penalties) until the five-year period is met.
+Except for a spouse, who can inherit a Roth IRA as their own, beneficiaries receive the proceeds of Roth IRAs as an Inherited Roth IRA.
+Unlike the original Roth IRA owner that can avoid RMDs, Inherited Roth IRA owners are subject to RMDs if the death occurred before 2020.
+If the death occurred in 2020 of thereafter, the Roth IRA must be withdrawn within 10 years, starting in the year after the death.
+Fortunately, withdrawals are tax free and penalty free at any age.
+But, the 5-year described above carries over to the Inherited Roth IRA.
+Translation: if the original Roth IRA is four years old, the Inherited Roth IRA owner will have their gains subject to taxes (but not penalties) until the 5-year period is met.
+There are some exceptions for eligible designated beneficiaries.